-Financial instruments that potentially subject the Company to concentration of credit risk consist of a cash account in a financial institution which, at times may exceed the Federal depository insurance coverage of \$250,000.
-At June 30, 2022, the Company had not experienced losses on this account and management believes the Company is not exposed to significant risks on such account.
+Financial instruments that potentially subject the Company to concentration of credit risk consist of a cash account in a financial institution which, at times may exceed the Federal Deposit Insurance Corporation coverage of \$250,000.
+At December 31, 2022 and

+2021, the Company had not experienced losses on this account and management believes the Company is not exposed to significant risks on such account.